ryanfortner/box64-debs/README.md

 # Box64 Debian Repository

-This is a simple Debian repository for the [box64](https://github.com/ptitSeb/box64) project, intended for my own personal use.
+This is a simple Debian repository for the [box64](https://github.com/ptitSeb/box64) project.
 New versions are compiled every 24 hours if a new commit has been made.

 These debs have been compiled using RPiOS arm64 (Debian Buster).
+They should work on both debian Buster and Bullseye.

 ### Repository installation
 Involves adding .list file and gpg key for added security.